Non-Binary Voice Training

 I will use my congruent voice across many different situations and contexts (e.g. speaking on the phone, speaking in person with familiar and unfamiliar listeners, speaking to large groups, using a loud and projected voice)

 Frequently Asked Questions with Anonymous and Alyssa

-FAQ: Do I need to train my voice to attain gender congruence?
+FAQ: Do I need to train my voice?

 FAQ: What's your method?

-To be honest, I work everyday on being flexible, attentive and present.
+Well, I suppose that first I come in recognizing my bias - that I am a cis-woman working on trans voice.
+I do my very best to provide a safe space.
+My everyday gaols, and I’m being honest, are to be flexible, attentive and present.
 I listen and learn.
-My role is not to impose certain parameters or ideals around voice goals, but instead to discover how my knowledge, experience and exertise in the voice area can support the goals that are presented to me.
+My role is not to impose ideals around voice goals but instead to explore how my knowledge and experience in the voice area can support the goals that are presented to me.
 Each person's voice journey is different.

 FAQ: I'm interested in voice feminization, but my pitch is really low.
 Is this an issue?